-The contract assets primarily relate to the Group's rights to consideration for performance obligation transferred but not billed at the reporting date.
+The contract assets primarily relate to the Group's rights to consideration for performance obligation satisfied but not billed at the reporting date.
+In particular, some consolidated subsidiaries provide a bundle of some maintenance services and consumable goods, etc. The revenue related to the maintenance services is recognized over the contract period, but portions that are unbilled as of the reporting date are considered contract assets as rights to consideration for performance obligations.
 The contract assets are transferred to receivables when the rights for the payments become unconditional.

 The contract liabilities primarily relate to the consideration received from customers in advance of delivery of products.
-The contract liabilities are reclassified to revenue when the Group satisfies a performance obligation based on the contract.
-The amount of revenue recognized during the fiscal years ended March 31, 2020 and 2021 that was included in the contract liability balance as of April 1, 2019 and 2020 was immaterial.
-The amount of revenue recognized during the fiscal years ended March 31, 2020 and 2021 from performance obligations satisfied in each previous period was immaterial.
+The contract liabilities are recognized when payments are received from customers, and reclassified to revenue when the Group satisfies a performance obligation based on the contract.
+The amount of revenue recognized during the fiscal years ended March 31, 2021 and 2022 that was included in the contract liability balance as of April 1, 2020 and 2021 was immaterial.

+Furthermore, the amount of revenue recognized during the fiscal years ended March 31, 2021 and 2022 from performance obligations satisfied in each previous period was immaterial.